 5. Confidentiality.

 The depth of our communication is based on trust.
 Refrain from sharing personal information from our comments and chats with others who are not directly engaged in the interaction without consent.
-Please note that Substack offers the option of using a pseudonym to the host but not to subscribers.
-As a result, I will likewise refrain from posting anonymously so that we are all on the same page both regarding taking responsibility for what and how we choose to make public while at the same time trusting one another that shared information will be kept within the confines of the SASS community.
+Also, be mindful of citing people by name when you share.
+Use generalized terms (“a family member” or “a neighbor”, for example.)
+It is imperative that we are all on the same page both regarding taking responsibility for what and how we choose to make public while at the same time trusting one another that shared information will be kept within the confines of the SASS community.

 From Substack: How we’ll enforce Community Guidelines